IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 {{I-D.ietf-dnsop-terminology-ter}} details the terms.
 But, even with traditional DNS over Port-53 (Do53), it is possible to outsource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

-For some users and classes of device, revealing the DNS queries to those outside entities may consititute a privacy concern.
+For some users and classes of device, revealing the DNS queries to those outside entities may constitute a privacy concern.
 For other users the use of an insecure local resolver may constitute a privacy concern.

 As described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.